 - New York

-In several states, the number of residents moving inbound was approximately the same as the number moving outbound.
-Arkansas and Mississippi are among these “balanced states.”
+Several states saw nearly the same number of residents moving inbound as outbound.
+Maine and Oklahoma are among these “balanced states.”

 For more information on United or if you are a member of the press and have questions/comments, please email our Director of Communications: Eily_Cummings@unigroup.com

 United Van Lines 2019 National Movers Study Press Release, Map and Data – Download Now